Virtual Clinic Videos

 B&O's various marine operations between Parkersburg and

 Pittsburgh.
-It Includes discussion of issues involving
+It Includes discussion of issues involving modeling

-modeling "Western Rivers" style steamboats of particular
+"Western Rivers" style steamboats of particular relevance to

-coal theme layouts.
 View Clinic Read "The

 B&O Marine Story"

-Details can make the Difference —
+Details can make the Difference — Adding

-Adding Details to Your Layout — Brian
+Details to Your Layout — Brian Sheron,

 The

-clinic will focus on the details that exist in real life, and
+clinic will focus on the details that exist in real life, and how

 Making